 Together for Short Lives Legal Advice Service

-Underpinning the legal rights for children who are life limited and their carers is the requirement under national and international law that they should be supported to live “ordinary lives”, even at a time of intense pressure on public finances.
+Underpinning the legal rights for children who are life-limited and their carers is the requirement under national and international law that they should be supported to live “ordinary lives”.

 To be eligible to get involved your organisation must be a member of LawWorks.
 If you are not a member of LawWorks and would like to find out more visit the membership pages on our website.